Complete Golf Store Business Logo

 When executed correctly, the ball will land soft and roll a short distance.
 This sounds nice and looks nice when it happens, but it is very easy to go wrong with both direction and distance.
 With an open clubface, it is easy to blade chips and end up further away from your target than you started.
 Rather than being able to use the entire clubhead, you rely on a small portion and have much more room for error.

-When to Use Each Type of Chip
+When to Use Each Type of Chip?

-You can chip from a variety of areas, under countless conditions during a single round of golf.
+You can chip from a variety of areas, under many conditions during a single round of golf.
 Most new golfers struggle with determining what approach to take as they learn how to chip.
 While we can’t cover every situation, we’ll look at a few you can build off of on your own.

 When you are on the fringe or in a fairway leading to the green, you should use the bump and run.
 This is the easiest scenario to decide.
 Don’t overthink it, pull out your 8-iron and bump it onto the green.